 GRoW @ Annenberg is a philanthropic initiative led by Gregory Annenberg Weingarten, a Vice President and Director of the Annenberg Foundation.
 GRoW is dedicated to supporting humanitarian efforts across the globe, as well as innovative projects in health, education, the arts, civic and cultural life, and more.

 To support a broad range of innovative projects and organizations providing opportunities to address social and cultural issues, meet urgent community needs, and offer inspiration and collaboration — all with the goal of improving the quality of life in communities here and around the world.

 We believe that every person deserves respect, dignity, and access to opportunities to achieve his or her own greatest potential.
 We strive to support organizations and leaders promoting these values.

-Gregory has a degree in political science from Stanford University.
+A graduate of Stanford University, Gregory has a degree in political science.
 He worked as a journalist at The Times of London before embarking on a career as an artist.
-His work has been shown in galleries and private collections throughout Europe and the U.S.
+His work has been shown in galleries and private collections throughout Europe and the United States.

 Gregory and his wife Regina moved to Los Angeles with their two children in 2015, after living in Paris for more than 25 years.
 Gregory’s efforts to create a vibrant partnership between France and America have earned him several honors — among them, France’s highest award, the prestigious Legion of Honor.